-Explore South America's finest national park.
-This 6 Day / 5 night option will take you on trails to the mighty granite pillars of Los Torres, through the imposing French Valley and magnificent Grey's Glacier.
+Explore more of South America's finest national park.
+While this tour visits Torres del Paine for a couple of days and allows time for some short treks, this additional 6 Day / 5 night option will take you on trails to the mighty granite pillars of Los Torres, through the imposing French Valley and magnificent Grey's Glacier.
 Hike through emerald forests, to magnificent glaciers, along alpine rivers and lakes, with picturesque mountain vistas while in this area of unparalleled beauty.

 The W Trek is a challenging hike with some tricky terrain and steep ascents and descents.
 You do not need to be a specialist or experienced hiker to complete the trek, but you do need to be in moderate to good health with a decent level of fitness.
 The Active W Trek is a popular, camping style multi-day adventure program.
-You will be carrying your own rucksack, clothes, sleeping bag and mat.
-All meals are provided.